Pylons/pyramid/docs/narr/hooks.rst

 ``None``.

 Response callbacks are called in the order they're added (first-to-most-recently-added).
-All response callbacks are called *after* the :class:`~pyramid.events.NewResponse` event is sent.
+All response callbacks are called *before* the :class:`~pyramid.events.NewResponse` event is sent.
 Errors raised by response callbacks are not handled specially.
 They will be propagated to the caller of the :app:`Pyramid` router application.